nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **:information_source: Notes about the command format:**<br>

-This section details the format of the commands available in Tutor's Pet.
+This section details the format of the commands available in TutorBuddy.
 We will adhere to the following:

 * Words in `UPPER_CASE` are the parameters to be supplied by the user.<br>